Office of Financial Aid & Scholarships

 Drug and Alcohol Abuse Prevention Program:

-The OSU-OKC Student Rights and Responsibilities covers the policy for all students and employees regarding the Drug-Free School and Communities Act.
+- The Code of Student Conduct covers the policy for all students and employees regarding the Drug-Free School and Communities Act.
 The document includes a description of standards of conduct, legal sanctions, health risks, and resources for treatment, rehabilitation or re-entry.

-Information for individual academic divisions can be found at:
+- Information for individual academic divisions can be found at: Academics